c4dt/showcase/updates/2024-big-update.md

 to digital trust from the affiliated labs at https://showcase.c4dt.org.

 We concentrate on the projects with a software component that is actively worked on and related to digital trust.
+Once we have an updated list, we handpick about 5 projects in total and present them to our partners in order to create Proof-of-Concepts.

+Currently we have the following list of projects related to digital trust from your lab:

 Currently we have the following list of projects related to digital trust from your lab: